dilininisansala/Using-OWASP-ZAP-for-Identifying-Web-Application-Vulnerabilities/README.md

 ![image](https://github.com/user-attachments/assets/41ac8fd1-3911-42ea-bc84-74bdddda63c0)

 ## Active scanning
 Active scans, will create and modify requests being sent to the application, sending test requests that will surface vulnerabilities that would not be caught in a passive scan.
 Active scans are definitely a better way to test for vulnerabilities in your application.
 Active scanning attempts to find potential vulnerabilities by using known attacks against the selected targets.
 Active scanning is a real attack on those targets and can put the targets at risk, so do not use active scanning against targets you do not have permission to test.
-Active scans put the application at risk, so do not use active scanning against web applications you do not have permission to test.

 #### Perform Active Scan
 * Log in to DVWA using your browser.